Plugin Estimation of Smooth Optimal Transport Maps: The One-Sample Problem

 While the empirical estimator in the previous section achieves the minimax rate of estimating Lipschitz optimal transport maps, we do not generally expect it to achieve faster rates of convergence if $T_0$ is assumed to enjoy further regularity.
 We instead show that such improvements can be achieved when $Q$ admits a smooth density $q$, and when the empirical measure $Q_n$ is replaced by the distribution $\hat Q_{n}$ of a density estimator $\hat q_{n}$.
 Specifically, define

 We focus on the case where $\hat q_{n}$ is a wavelet density estimator, for which sharp risk estimates under the Wasserstein distance have been established by~\cite{weed2019a}.
 In order to appeal to their results, we assume that the sampling domain is the unit hypercube $\Omega=[0,1]^d$.
+In Section~\ref{sec:smooth_domains}, we also extend some of the results of this section to the case where $\Omega$ is a generic domain with smooth boundary.

 We briefly introduce notation from the theory of wavelets, and refer the reader to Appendix~\ref{app:smoothness_classes} for a detailed summary and references.
 To define a basis over the unit cube $\Omega$, we focus on the boundary-corrected $N$-th Daubechies wavelet system, for an integer $N \geq 2$, as introduced by \cite{cohen1993}.
 In short, given an integer $j_0 \geq \log_2 N$, their construction leads to respective families of scaling and wavelet functions